 should be charged to the account.

 As stated previously, any expenditure incurred while an account is in advance status is made at the department's or school's risk.
 At the time of initial account request, the department or school designee is required to agree in writing to cover any expenditure if the award is not made or if sponsor awarded conditions preclude reimbursement for expenses that precede the award start date or are otherwise deemed unallowable and to provide an account number should it be necessary to transfer expenses.

 Pre-Award Spending and Advance Accounts

-While PI/PD's may also use the AARF to request pre-award spending, i.e., approval for costs to be incurred prior to the starting date of the award, authorization of pre-award spending should not be confused with authorization of an advance account.
-The AARF can now be used to request simultaneous approval of pre-award spending, an allowable cost on many federal awards, and establishment of an advance account.
-Before incurring pre-award expenses, the PI/PD should consult with the Director of OSP to confirm whether pre-award expenses are permissible under the applicable sponsor regulations or terms.
+While PI/PD's may also use an Advance Account Request for pre-award spending, i.e., approval for costs to be incurred prior to the starting date of the award, authorization of pre-award spending should not be confused with authorization of an advance account.
+The Advance Account Request can now be used to request simultaneous approval of pre-award spending, an allowable cost on many federal awards, and establishment of an advance account.
+Before incurring pre-award expenses, the PI/PD should consult with the OSP to confirm whether pre-award expenses are permissible under the applicable sponsor regulations or terms.

 Monitoring Advance Accounts